cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Offline Registration {#offline-phase}

-This section describes the registration flow, message encoding, and helper functions.
-In a setup phase, the client chooses its password, and the server chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE, along with a Nh-byte oprf_seed.
-The server can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).
-These steps can happen offline, i.e., before the registration phase.

-Once complete, the registration process proceeds as follows.
+The registration process proceeds as follows.
 The client inputs the following values:

 - password: client password.